mabatko/Gaming-in-AWS/README.md

 - All G and VT Spot Instance Requests
 - Running On-Demand All G and VT instances

 In my case, both were set to 0 vCPU.
 I requested increase to 4 vCPU (because g4ad.xlarge has 4 cores).
-At first my requests were auto-declined, because I don't have high AWS bills (as a reason for decline AWS stated that they are protecting me from unexpectedly high invoice).
+At first my requests were auto-declined, because I didn't have high AWS bills (as a reason for decline AWS stated that they are protecting me from unexpectedly high invoice).
 I appealed the decision and re-opened the requests.
 I argued that I'm certified AWS solutions architect and developer (which I really am :)) and hopefully I know what I'm doing.
 Humans took over the requests and my limits were increased in about a day.

 ### VPC, subnet, instance profile, etc...

 Before you launch anything, I suggest you have following resources created:
-- VPC
+- VPC with network resources (internet gateway, routing table, ...)
-- subnet
+- subnet(s)
   - not all availability zones in a region must have g4ad instances available (in my region only two out of three have them)
     - spot prices for instances don't have to be the same in all availability zones (there is a small difference in my region)
   - subnet should be public, i.e., you should be able to reach your instance over the Internet
 - security group
-  - I allowed all traffic incoming from my IP
+  - for simplicity sake, I allowed all traffic incoming from my IP
-    - if your IP changes, you will have to update this rule
+    - if my IP changes, I will have to update this rule
 - key pair
 - role for instance (instance profile)
   - your EC2 instance's instance profile must allow it to get objects from S3 buckets